 Projects

-• Ancient Fantasies and Modern Utopias: Neo-Antique Architecture at the U.S. World’s Fairs,1893–1915
+• Ancient Fantasies and Modern Power: Neo-Antique Architecture at the U.S. World’s Fairs, 1893–1915

-Ancient Fantasies and Modern Utopias: Neo-Antique Architecture at the U.S. World’s Fairs,1893–1915
+Ancient Fantasies and Modern Power: Neo-Antique Architecture at the U.S. World’s Fairs, 1893–1915

 World’s Fairs are probably the most important modern phenomenon that you’ve never heard about.
 World’s Fairs were the way people learned about new ideas and products, before there was an internet.
 The Eiffel Tower made its debut at the Paris Exposition of 1889.
 The Ferris Wheel appeared at Chicago in 1893.
 President William McKinley was…